iAMianIANiAM/PrismaTechGauntletv3/working/TrueFunctionGuidev2.md

 The **PrismaTech Gauntlet** blends intuitive gesture detection with immersive visual effects to simulate a spellcasting experience.
 With clearly defined modes, modular code structure, and robust input handling, it offers a reliable platform for magical interaction.

+The system consists of three operational modes:
+1. **Idle Mode** - Default state with position monitoring and gesture detection
+2. **QuickCast Spells Mode** - Executes predefined spell effects triggered by specific gestures
+3. **Freecast Mode** - Creative mode for generating dynamic light patterns based on motion

-The defined system—**Idle**, **Freecast**, and placeholder **Invocation**—supports both structured and creative interactions.
-Core behaviors prioritize clarity for AI-based implementation and modular expansion.
+Core behaviors prioritize clarity for implementation and modular expansion, with consistent visual feedback and intuitive gesture control.